 Courses like Foundations of Integrative and Functional Nutrition, Advanced Nutritional Biochemistry, and Therapeutic Diet and Menu Planning prepares students for their careers.

 The M.S. track at Saybrook typically takes between 21 months and 2 years to complete.
 The program satisfies many of the requirements to become Certified Nutrition Specialists® (CNS) and Certified Clinical Nutritionists (CCN)*.
-Graduates of the program can go on to work in:
+Graduates of the nutrition degree program can go on to work in:

 - Hospitals, long-term care facilities, and outpatient facilities